How I Work

 So how does one determine what to say to whom (and when, and how)?
 And how can we incorporate effective calls to action that still feel sincere?

 Before I even think about writing, I take the time to understand the relationship between who your customers are, what they value about your brand, and how you need to speak to them in order to connect the two.

-This phase takes about two weeks to complete, and includes the following assets:
+This phase takes 2-4 weeks to complete, and includes the following assets:

 Customer Insight Map